Schwad/Schwad.github.io/about.md

 Hello there.
 My name is Nick Schwaderer and I currently live in beautiful Cornwall in the UK.

-My day job at OceansHQ involves solving problems for various government clients around the globe, building exciting new features for Maritime Administrations and maintaining a large flagship SaaS product.

 On my own time I enjoy unique challenges and work, so if you would like to hire me, feel free to [get in touch.](mailto:nicholas.schwaderer@gmail.com)